btheodorezhang/btheodorezhang.github.io/_pages/cv.md

 Professional service
 ======
 * Peer review referee for Astrophysical Journal, 2020 - present
-* Peer review referee for Astrophysical Journal
+* Peer review referee for Monthly Notices of the Royal Astronomical Society, 2020 - present

 Software and Skills
 ======